matthid/ClusterManagement/README.md

 ```
 cm config copy --source source-cluster --dest dest-cluster
 ```
-Copy exiting configuration from one cluster to another.
+Copy existing configuration from one cluster to another.
 This way you can store a set of configuration in the repository and only need a single secret on the CI.